leogallego/awesome-vps-price-breakdown/README.md

 ## Contributing

 Keeping the list updated is easier if everyone contributes.
+If you want to contribute, please read the [contribute](CONTRIBUTING.md) file and the [license](LICENSE.md).

+TL;DR:
 1. You can fork the repository,
+1. create a new branch in your repo to submit changes (*important*, don't submit your PR from master).
-2. make your changes,
+1  make your changes,
-3. and submit a pull request so I can merge them back.
+1. and submit a pull request with a brief description so I can merge them back.

 Please avoid adding new columns or modifying the tiers.
 This is a simple table for tier price comparison.
-Every provider is listed above to check the current prices if in doubt, but keeping the exact price here is out of scope.
+If you add a provider, remember to add it to the list above with a link to the pricing page.

 ------------

-Less than $5/mo
+$4.99/mo (or less)
 -------

 | Provider               | Type | RAM   | Cores | Storage    | Transfer | Network | Price | Checked    |